 - There are only four entrances/exits to Skyline Drive.

 - Cell phone reception in the park is often very poor/non-existent.
 If you are planning to reference any trail guides that you might have found online while in the park, be sure to save them to your phone (or take a screen-shot of them) before arriving at the park.

 - There are few places to purchase food in the park.
 It’s always best to pack a lunch and be prepared.

 - Head to an overlook or two to get out some wiggles from the drive or have a picnic.
-While they may be crowded during the high season, there are 75 overlooks within the park giving you many options to find a place to rest.
+There are 75 overlooks within the park giving you many options to find a place to rest.

-- Lodging and food services, campgrounds, and most other facilities are closed in the winter from December – March, with the exception of Byrd Visitor Center at mile 51 which is open weekends (Fridays through Sundays) and holiday Mondays during the winter months.
+- Lodging and food services, campgrounds, and most other facilities are closed in the winter from December – March.
+The exception is Byrd Visitor Center at mile 51 which is open weekends.